concordion/concordion-logback-extension/src/test/resources/spec/HtmlLog.md

 Configuring to use the HTML logs is a simple matter of [adding the appender](- "c:assertTrue=configuration()") `<appender-ref ref="HTML-FILE-PER-TEST" />` to the logback-jenkins.xml and logback-test.xml files.

-Further customisation, such as the format of the log statement can be done in logback-include.xml.
+Further customisation, such as the format of the log statements and columns shown can also be configured in logback-include.xml.

 ## Column Configuration